Apollon77/ioBroker.vcard/README.md

 d) output of email addresses on Outputs.FilteredEmailAddresses.
 e) the output of a)b)c) and d) can be triggered by setting a search pattern (which is performed on full name)to Inputs.Filter.
 This filter works case in-sensitive.
-f) if a value is set to Inputs.ReplacePhoneNumbers, all phone numbers inside this value are replaced by the appropriate full name.
-The output is written to Outputs.ReplacedPhoneNumbers.
-Thr replacement ignores the starting '0' and '+49' in German phone numbers.
+f) if a value is set to Inputs.ReplacePhoneNumbersChX (X: is channel number), all phone numbers inside this value are replaced by the appropriate full name.
+The output is written to Outputs.ReplacedPhoneNumbersChX.
+The replacement ignores the starting '0' and '+49' in German phone numbers.
+Inputs.ReplacePhoneNumbersChX can be set manually, via script or direct linked.
+ For direct linking, enter the appropriate object inside settings.
 g) Outputs.TodaysBirthdays shows the full name of any persons, which has birthday today.
-h) if there are multiple results at an output, the different results are separated by an HTML line break.
+h) if there are multiple results at one output, the different results are separated by an HTML line break.

-_Up to now, the adapter was tested with "Mac contacts" (vCard file version 3.0)._
+_Up to now, the adapter was tested with exports od "Mac contacts" and "Outlook" (vCard file version 3.0)._

+###CSS Example (for fixed column width):
+**Style Header:**
+ `<style type="text/css">
+ spanVcard {
+ display: inline-block;
+ width: 300px;
+ }
+ </style>`

+**Style Prefix:**
+ `<spanVcard>`

+**Style Postfix:**
+`</spanVcard>`

 ##Prerequirements:
 - [ioBroker](http://www.ioBroker.net "ioBroker homepage")

-- vcard-json (version >= 0.4.0), in older versions, there is an error regarding email addresses
-- node-schedule (version >= 0.2.9

 ##Change log:

+###0.0.3 (2015-10-25)
+* Three channels for replacing numbers
+* Channels can be connected to outputs of other adapters (no script needed)
+* Replaced names can be formated by CSS
+* VCF files can be read via http

-0.0.2 (2015-10-02)
+###0.0.2 (2015-10-02)
 * Documentation updates
 * Missing icon
 * vcard-json issue with white spaces (inside Outlook files)

-0.0.1 (2015-09-18)
+###0.0.1 (2015-09-18)
 * Initial version

 ##LOP:
-* Open file via http